ibm-cloud-docs/BlockStorage/expandable_block_storage.md

 ## Limitations
 {: #limitsofexpandingstorage}

-This feature is available for storage that is provisioned in [most data centers](/docs/BlockStorage?topic=BlockStorage-selectDC).

-Storage that was provisioned in these data centers before the release of this feature, during **April 2017 - 14 December 2017**, can be increased to 10 times its original size and no more.
+Storage that was provisioned before the release of this feature, during **April 2017 - 14 December 2017**, can be increased to 10 times its original size and no more.
 Storage that was provisioned after **14 December 2017** can be increased up to 12 TB.

 Existing size limitations for {{site.data.keyword.blockstorageshort}} that was provisioned with Endurance still apply (up to 4 TB for 10 IOPS tier and up to 12 TB for all other tiers).